1and1/oneandone-cloudserver-module-ansible/README.md

 ### Execute a Playbook

-The `ansible-playbook` command will execute the above Playbook.
+The `ansible-playbook` command will execute the above Playbook:

     ansible-playbook example.yml

 ### Wait for Requests

-When a request to create a resource such as a server is submitted to the 1&1 Cloud Server API, that request is accepted immediately while the provisioning occurs on the backend.
-This means the request can appear finished while provisioning is still occurring.
+When a request to create a resource (such as a server) is submitted to the 1&1 Cloud Server API, that request is accepted immediately while the provisioning occurs on the backend.
+This means the request can appear  to have finished while provisioning is still occurring.

 Sometimes requests must be told to wait until they finish before continuing to provision dependent resources.
-For example, a server must finish provisioning before a new IP can be added to the server.
+For example, a server must finish provisioning before a new IP address can be added to the server.

 The 1&1 Cloud Server module includes two resource parameters to address this scenario: